Folded-Structures-Lab/timber-as/README.md

 # timber-as
- A python package for the design of timber structures to relevant Australian Standards
+ A Python package with tools to support the design of timber structures to Australian Standards